nulpunt/nulpunt/README.md

 4. Change dir into the root of your nulpunt repository clone
 5. Build npocr: `GOPATH=$(pwd)/gopath go build npocr`
 6. Run npocr: `./npocr`

+#### Copyright
+Nulpunt is licensed under the AGPL version 3 license, except for third-party works as listed in the [attribution](notes/attribution.md) file.
+For developer information about copyright, view the [copyright-info](notes/copyright-info.md) file.